What to see in Tallinn! Our favorite sights + travel tips

 Tallinn and the Finnish capital Helsinki are only separated by a two-hour ferry trip.
 Different companies serve this route, so there are usually several ferries per hour.

-We took the Tallink Silja Line and everything worked out perfectly.
-Tickets start at about 20 euros.
-If you only want to go for a day trip, you can also get cheap day return tickets, which take you to Helsinki and back (or vice versa) for about 25 euros.
+Tickets start at around 25 euros.
+If you only want to go on a day trip, there are also cheap day return tickets that allow you to travel to Helsinki and back in one day for around 34 euros.

 Taking the bus from Riga to Tallinn